gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 Given Router is invisible to us, whenever you make a request from one of your instances to another, the request goes through the Router that in turn refers to the *Route Table* created by you or the default one in this case.
 Then as per *Route Table* traffic will be routed to the destination, which is `local` in this example.

-*Route Table* may not look very useful now, that is because we are yet to discuss various components that would require a *Route Table* entry to work. which mostly include gateway services like - Internet Gateway (service that allows instances in VPC to access the internet), VPC Peering (service that allows instances to connect to your local infrastructure), and NAT Gateway (service that again allows instances to access the internet but without assigning a Public IP to instances).
+*Route Table* may not look very useful now, that is because we are yet to discuss various components that would require a *Route Table* entry to work.
+Which mostly include gateway services like – Internet Gateway (service that allows instances in VPC to access the internet), VPC Peering (service that allows instances to connect to your local infrastructure), and NAT Gateway (service that again allows instances to access the internet but without assigning a Public IP to instances).

 ---